asco88/linux-server-project/README.md

 A new user is created: grader
 The grader user is configured with root permissions
-An SSH key pair was created in order to allow access to the server to login with grader user Connecting to the server using ssh connection using password is disabled
+An SSH key pair was created in order to allow access to the server to login with grader user Connecting to the server using ssh connection using password is disabled.

+## starting the server
+In the grader user there is a file startServer.sh, executing it will start the application and the xip custom DNS application Currently the server is running.